 - Rotate your tires at least every other oil change

 - Have your alignment checked annually or if uneven tire wear is noticed

-It is very important to maintain your auto steering and suspension systems because these systems affect your drivability, safety and comfort.
+It is very important to maintain your vehicle because these systems affect your drivability, safety and comfort.